pedrokuper/pedrokuper/README.md

-Hi 👋 My name is Pedro
+Hi there!
+My name is Pedro
 ======================

-Fullstack Web Developer
+Software Developer
 -----------------------

 * 🌍  I'm based in Buenos Aires, Argentina.